-David Downs / General Manager, Projects
+David Downs / General Manager, International partners / New Zealand

 Recently a group of 22 business leaders accompanied the Prime Minister of New Zealand on a trade mission to Indonesia.
 Across two-and-a-half packed days, the delegation met with Indonesian business counterparts; with local and central government officials and politicians; with New Zealanders living and working in the region; with their customers, suppliers and partners.
 There were presentations from local experts, economists, tax and legal professionals and from the New Zealand trade and diplomatic experts working in Indonesia.

 It was a condensed masterclass in doing business in one of the world’s largest countries, which represents a large opportunity for New Zealand businesses.
 The business leaders were CEOs,

 Chairs and senior executives from large and small companies, across a number of sectors (Dairy, Food, Aviation, Engineering, Energy, Tourism, Education).
 Many had deep experience in growing business internationally, so the trip to Jakarta and Surabaya was a chance for them to expand their knowledge of the Indonesian archipelago and business context.

 At the conclusion of the trade mission, we asked the business leaders to summarise their key insights from the trip – the things that Google won’t tell you – to share the experience with New Zealand companies who are contemplating going into the market there.

 Many of the lessons can be applied to any market, and in our experience are common findings across missions, particularly in this part of the world.